Chucho Ramos: Career

+Ramos played with the Vargas, Venezuela, and Magallanes clubs of the Venezuelan amateur league, debuting in 1937.
+He played on the Venezuela national baseball team at the 1941 Amateur World Series in Havana, where they upset the heavily-favored Cuba to take home the champuonship.

+Ramos became the second Venezuelan player to appear in a major league game, behind fellow countryman Alex Carrasquel, when he debuted on May 7, 1944 in the National League with the Cincinnati Reds.
+He went 3-for-4 off Max Lanier of the St. Louis Cardinals.
+Ramos also was the third player to go straight into the major leagues with no minor league experience, following Carrasquel (1939) and Ted Lyons (1923).

 Ramos was heralded as an outstanding defensive player, but back problems shortened his career.
-He made his majors debut on May 7, 1944 in the National League with the Cincinnati Reds, and went 3-for-4 off Max Lanier of the St. Louis Cardinals.
 In his brief stint with Cincinnati, Ramos went 5-for-10 for a .500 batting average in four games, including a double and one run.

-Resuming his career, Ramos played during 12 seasons (1946–1955) for the Magallanes team of the Venezuelan Baseball League, hitting .271 with 12 home runs and 162 RBI.
+Resuming his career in Venezuela, Ramos returned to Magallanes, which was now art of the newly formed Venezuelan Professional Baseball League.
+In 12 seasons (1946–1955), he hit .271 with 12 home runs and 162 RBI.

 Ramos died of respiratory failure in Caracas, Venezuela, at age of 59.